blue-season/blue-season.github.io/_posts/2019-09-08-transformer-in-5-minutes.md

 - Transformer == 6 encoders + 6 decoders

-- The encoders encode a *source* sequence into a *memory* representation
+- The encoders encode a *source* sequence (for example, an English sentence) into a *memory* representation

-- The decoders compare the *memory* with a *target* sequence to gain *experience* in order to make future predictions
+- The decoders compare the *memory* with a *target* sequence (for example, a corresponding sentence in spanish) to gain *experience* in order to handle future situations

 ```python
 def transformer(x, y, **kw):